cjdbarlow/bedside-notebook/management/obs/intrauterineresus.md

 > * Increasing maternal oxygen saturation
 > * Removing any cord impingement

+Foetal distress is progressive foetal asphyxia that if not corrected or circumvented, will result in decompensation and permanent CNS damage or death.

 Intrauterine resuscitation:
 * Describes techniques used to correct **common** and **reversible** causes foetal hypoxia, prior to harm occurring
 Non-correctable (e.g. anencephaly) or rare causes (e.g. ruptured vasa praevia) are not captured.
 * Relies on detection of foetal distress by [electronic foetal monitoring]

+##Causes
+* Contractions
+Contractions in uncomplicated labour result in short and long-term reduction in oxygenation; and this effect is markedly increased with excessively frequent contractions.
+* Aorto-caval compression
+* Cord compression
+* Epidural
+Rarely associated with severe hypotension.
+	* Around 50% of FHR decelerations after regional analgesia can be attributed to increase in uterine activity
+* Maternal hypoxia
+	* Opioids
+	* Nitrous oxide
+	* Post-contraction
+	Hypoventilatory period occurring due to low PaCO<sub>2</sub> after a contraction.
+* Placental abruption
+* Foetal haemorrhage
+	* Vasa praevia

 ##Management
 Increasing degree of escalation: